JuMe87/meet/README.md

 ## FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS

-### SCENARIO 1: AN EVENT ELEMENT IS COLLAPSED BY DEFAULT
+### SCENARIO 1: An event element is collapsed by default

 **User Story**: